generalustelaru/ophir-2d/RULES.md

 Important to note:
 - This action is repeatable but can only be performed twice per turn.
 While this limitation might seem superfluous given the cargo capacity, it is to prevent a specialist ability exploit.
 - The coins for metal cards tend to get more expensive as the game progresses, so even if the favor for metal seems unreasonable by comparison, it might eventually become a viable option.
+- Metal supplies are limited as well (available up to the player count plus one).
+The appropriate action may also become unavailable if all metals of that type are currently in players' cargo holds.

 ### The Temple Zone